 AlcoholEdu & Haven—Part I Due August 25

-All students are required to take the online courses.
-Details will be provided via email on July 19.
+All students are required to take the online courses which opened on July 25.
+Details were provided via email on July 19.

 Health History Form—Due August 1

 Don’t forget to submit your health history report and vaccination form.
 Details of where to send the forms are available on the form itself.